 A pint of milk (62%) is the only item analysed where the price has increased slower than inflation.

 Finder’s historical price tracker found that house prices have increased by 1,001% since 1980.
 This is roughly 4 times the rate of inflation, which rose by 255%.
 These high prices make saving for a house difficult, which explains why Brits are turning to renting more frequently than before.

 Only one item grew by more than inflation in 2019.
-This was first-class stamps, whose cost rose by 4.48%, almost 2.5 times the inflation rate, which only rose by 1.74%.
+The cost of first-class stamps rose by 4.48%, which is almost 2.5 times the inflation rate, which only rose by 1.74%.
 All other items sat below inflation, including house prices, which only increased by 0.99%.
 This is a rare occurrence, as house prices have increased more than inflation for 26 of the 40 years analysed in the study.
 Most of the other items increased in price during 2019 (but by less than inflation), though the cost of both petrol and a loaf of bread decreased in price by 1.4% and 3.77% respectively.